 Enhance the value of your degree by earning it from a nationally ranked school at the top of its game.

-- Among US graduate nursing specialty programs ranked by U.S. News and World Report for 2018, the School of Nursing had five ranked in the top twenty:
+- Ranked 5th among US graduate nursing programs ranked by U.S. News and World Report for 2020, and first among public schools of nursing

 We meet and surpass all accreditation benchmarks: